cenfun/monocart-coverage-reports/README.md

 - When tests are run on different machines or containers, each might produce its own coverage report.
 Merging these can give a complete picture of the test coverage across all machines or shards.

 ### Automatic Merging
-- `MCR` will automatically merge all the added coverage data before executing `generate()`.
+- `MCR` will automatically merge all the added coverage data when executing `generate()`.
 And it supports adding coverage data asynchronously across processes, see [Multiprocessing Support](#multiprocessing-support)
-- For Next.js, it can actually collect coverage data including both front-end and back-end before executing `generate()`, see example [nextjs-with-playwright](https://github.com/cenfun/nextjs-with-playwright)
+- For Next.js, it can actually add coverage data including both front-end and back-end before executing `generate()`, see example [nextjs-with-playwright](https://github.com/cenfun/nextjs-with-playwright)
 - Use Codecov, a popular online code coverage service, which supports automatic merging of reports.
 Please use report `codecov`, it will generate report file `codecov.json`.
 If multiple `codecov.json` files are generated, upload all these files, they will be automatically merged. see [Codecov](#codecov) and [merging reports](https://docs.codecov.com/docs/merging-reports)

 ### Manual Merging